Vivamed-Biopharma/Efzofitimod-081/PROVISIONAL_PATENT.md

 ## EXAMPLES

-### Example 1: In Silico Binding Analysis
+### Example 1: Protein-Protein Interaction Validation

-**Objective:** To validate the structural basis for indisulam interaction with DCAF15 and subsequent recruitment of RBM39 using computational structural biology approaches.
+**Objective:** To validate the molecular glue mechanism for indisulam interaction with DCAF15 and subsequent recruitment of RBM39 using protein interaction databases and published structural data.

 **Methods:**

-Structural modeling was performed using Boltz-2 (AlphaFold3) through the Neurosnap platform.
-The following inputs were used:

-1. **Protein sequences:**
-   - CDH1 (E-cadherin): 882 amino acids, UniProt P12830
-   - DCAF15: 1454 amino acids, UniProt Q66K64
-   - RBM39: 530 amino acids, UniProt Q14498

-2. **Ligand:**
-   - Indisulam SMILES: NS(=O)(=O)c1ccc(cc1)S(=O)(=O)Nc1cccc2c(Cl)c[nH]c12

-3. **Computational parameters:**
-   - MSA Mode: mmseqs2_uniref_env (high-quality evolutionary context)
-   - Diffusion Samples: 5
-   - Sampling Steps: 200
-   - Number of Recycles: 5
+The BioGRID protein-protein interaction database was queried for experimental evidence of DCAF15-RBM39 and DCAF15-DDB1 interactions.
+Published crystal structures and binding affinity data from the scientific literature were reviewed.

+**Note on Structural Modeling:** While a Boltz-2 (AlphaFold3) structural prediction job (ID: 694542ee6e3da7b0c5059378) was completed for E-cadherin (CDH1) protein structure, this job did not include indisulam-DCAF15-RBM39 ternary complex modeling.
+Structural modeling of the indisulam-DCAF15-RBM39 ternary complex is recommended for future validation but was not performed for this application.
+The mechanism is instead supported by published experimental data including the crystal structure of the ternary complex (Faust et al., Nat Chem Biol 2020).

 **Results:**

-A completed structural prediction job (ID: 694542ee6e3da7b0c5059378) generated five ranked structural models for E-cadherin.
-Output files include:
-- rank_1.cif (1.88 MB): Top-ranked structure
-- rank_2.cif through rank_5.cif (1.72 MB each): Alternative conformations
-- Multiple sequence alignments (msa_A.a3m, msa_B.a3m, msa_C.a3m): 10-18 MB each
-- Full confidence metrics available

-The E-cadherin structure demonstrates the expected domain architecture with five extracellular cadherin repeats, transmembrane domain, and cytoplasmic beta-catenin binding region.
-The structure provides a foundation for understanding how CDH1 loss alters cellular adhesion and signaling.

-**Protein-Protein Interaction Validation:**

 The BioGRID database confirms physical interaction between DCAF15 and RBM39 through multiple independent experimental approaches: